-Part 1: The Local Church
+Part 1 of 2: The Local Church

 First off, what is a church?
 It’s the place you go on Sunday, right?
 The term is certainly used that way by many.
 However, the term’s use in the Bible would be more accurately defined as a calling out.
 A calling out to what?
 And who is called?
 Well, that depends on which church we’re talking about.
 The first church we’re called to is the church, the body of Christ (1 Cor.
 12:12,27).
 All of mankind is called to that church (1 Tim.
 2:4).
 The only qualification for membership is that you trust that Jesus died on the cross to pay for your sins.